Effective Inter-religious Action in Peacebuilding

 - Evaluators, working with evaluands, should increase the robustness of evaluation design for more valid and reliable data and, therefore, more credible evidence;

 - Methodologies that go beyond self-reported data and actually independently measure changes in attitude and behavior should be implemented;

 - Include conflict- and gender-sensitive evaluation designs and processes and clearly describe them in the evaluation report; and

 - Build the evaluation capacity of relevant parties such as evaluators and implementing organizations.
 These recommendations can be utilized by evaluation commissioners, evaluands, and evaluators to improve the evaluation of inter-religious action in support of peacebuilding.

 The Alliance for Peacebuilding would like to thank CDA Collaborative Learning Projects for their hard work and dedication in producing this report.
 AfP and CDA would like to acknowledge the organizations that contributed their program evaluations for this effort – and actually practicing the principal of transparency for the sake of better peacebuilding practice: Catholic Relief Services, the Center for Interfaith Action on Global Poverty, Karuna Center for Peacebuilding, Nansen Dialogue Center, Nigerian Inter-Faith Action Association, and Search for Common Ground.

-For more information on EIAP or to explore how to become involved in EIAP, please contact Caroline Sarkis, Senior Manager for Learning and Evaluation at caroline@AllianceforPeacebuilding.org.
+For more information on EIAP or to explore how to become involved in EIAP, please contact Jessica Baumgardner-Zuzik, Director of Learning & Evaluation at jessica@AllianceforPeacebuilding.org.